The Power of GENETICS

 The solution to faster drug discovery is inside of us

-Until now, this universe has never been systematically explored, mapped to therapeutic opportunities, and mined for new medicines.
+Until now, this universe has never been systematically explored, mapped to therapeutic opportunities and mined for new medicines.

-From DNA to chemistry
+DNA encodes chemistry

 Genetic code programs cells in the human body to produce chemistry in the form of metabolites.